 Fiji is an exotic island located right in the middle of the South Pacific.
 Picture gentle aquamarine waves lapping gently at sandy beaches gleaming in the sunshine.
 In the distance, mountain peaks covered in bright green tropical foliage jut up into the blue sky.
 Seeing this incredibly gorgeous scenery appear on the horizon and get closer and closer as you arrive there on one of our cruise ships is an unforgettable experience.

 The main allure of a Fiji cruise port of call is the sprawling tropical oasis that makes up most of the island.
-You’ll feel like you’ve docked in paradise when our shore excursions whisk you away from our luxurious ship in comfort to some of Fiji’s most spectacular sights.
+Explore this incredible paradise on shore excursions that will whisk you away to some of Fiji’s most spectacular sights.
 Our ship that calls in Fiji is Celebrity Solstice, which was the debut ship for our Solstice-class of ships, introducing the cruising world to many firsts such as the gorgeous Lawn Club, a space covered in real grass on the top deck.

 Fiji may seem like it just consists of beaches, reefs, and foliage, but it also has a thriving economy that you’ll see in the capital of Suva and other cities in Fiji.
 Still, it’s the nature and the views that draw most people to Fiji.